Menu Icon

 In this case, no blocked tubes and no uterine abnormalities were seen on the HSG test.
 Therefore, a structural (anatomic) obstruction or abnormality is less likely to be the cause of infertility.

-It is worth noting that there is a false negative rate for detecting uterine abnormalities, meaning a chance that the test will be read as normal but there is a structural problem within the uterus.
+It is worth noting that there is a false negative rate for detecting intrauterine abnormalities, meaning there is a chance that the test will be read as normal but there is still a structural problem within the uterus.
 Evidence from a 2019 study suggests that approximately 20 percent of patients with a normal HSG result had an abnormality of the uterine lining when visualized with a hysteroscopy (camera).
-For this reason, some recommend hysteroscopy as an additional or potentially better option for examining uterine architecture.xxiv
+For this reason, some experts recommend hysteroscopy as an additional or potentially better option for examining uterine architecture.xxi

 Uterine abnormality

 Uterine abnormalities are common findings with an HSG.
-In one study of HSG performed for infertility work-up, 50 percent of patients had an abnormality of the uterus.xxv
+In one study of HSG performed for infertility work-up, 50 percent of patients had an abnormality of the uterus.xxii

 If an abnormality of the uterus is diagnosed, management of the condition depends on the type of abnormality.
-Often, an additional test such as a hysteroscopy or pelvic ultrasound may be recommended to better clarify the nature of the abnormality.
+Often, an additional test such as a hysteroscopy or pelvic ultrasound may be recommended to gather more information.
 In many cases, patients may be referred for a hysteroscopic surgical procedure to correct the abnormality.
-Hysteroscopy is used to remove polyps and fibroids, excise scar tissue, and resect uterine septa.xxvii, xxviii
+Hysteroscopy is used to remove polyps and fibroids, excise scar tissue, and resect uterine septa.xxiv,xxv

 Tubal abnormality

 Blocked fallopian tubes are also a common finding on HSG.
-In various studies, between 17-48 percent of patients undergoing HSG will be found to have an abnormality of one or both fallopian tubes.xxix,xxx,xxxi Between 2.8-11.2 percent of patients had blockage of both tubes.xxxii,xxxiii
+In various studies, between 17 and 48 percent of patients undergoing HSG were found to have an abnormality of one or both fallopian tubes.xxvi,xxvii,xxviii Between 2.8 and 11.2 percent of patients had blockage of both tubes.xxix,xxx

 Conclusion

-While it can be intimidating to hear a doctor recommend an HSG as part of a fertility plan, the test can prove invaluable when it comes to diagnosing structural issues inside of the uterus and fallopian tubes that may prevent fertilization or implantation.
+While it can be intimidating to hear a doctor recommend a hysterosalpingogram as part of a fertility plan, the test can prove invaluable when it comes to diagnosing structural issues inside of the uterus and fallopian tubes that may prevent fertilization or implantation.

 The procedure itself can cause a bit of discomfort but is generally considered safe when the proper precautions are taken.
 The results can offer further insight into additional steps needed to facilitate conception.